Generating functions for fixed points of the Mullineux map: Proof of the main results

 So $(\rho^1,\rho^2, \cdots, \rho^{e/2}; e\gamma)$ is in the set enumerated by $\kappa(e/2, w).$

 The final necessary observation is that any choice of $2e$-bar quotient concentrated on the odd runners together with $e\gamma$ satisfying the weight condition $w=2\sum_i |\rho^i|+|\gamma|$ will correspond to an original $\lambda$ in the correct block.
 This is again the observation from \cite{BessendrodtOlssonOnResidueSymbols} that adding or removing a $2e$ bar does not change the vector $\hat{n}$, nor does the choice of $e\gamma$.
-So the map is surjective, completing the proof.
+So the map is surjective.
+Injectivity follow from the fact that Bessenrodt's map is bijection, and that a partition is uniquely determined by its $t$-bar core and $t$-bar quotient for any $t$.